 Much of my focus is on the details.
 It’s the subtle awkward shadow that I remember, or the kind of plaid a certain couch was that I sat on in November of 1986.
 These become the thumbnail sketches on how I bring up the memory of a person, place or thing.

-My artwork is also my attempt to honor the past.
-Whether it’s the authentic parts or my own created versions.
-It’s where I can release something that was hard and simultaneously where I can explore a fantasy.
+My artwork is also my attempt to honor the past, either by way of exploring it's authentic parts or through my own interpretations.
+It’s where I can release something that was hard and simultaneously where I can explore a dream.

 Although my work illustrates my personal stories, it is my hope that when making and sharing art, that I can create a connection with the person looking at it.
 I want them to pause for a quiet moment, to feel even just the smallest pull on their heartstrings.
-I want them to remember their own stories, the one’s that they’re built with and live by.
+I want them to recall their own narratives, the stories that have helped to shape them and the ones that they live by.